No, we're not going to "Light Your Fire!" :-)

 Rob simply washed the mechanism in kerosene, lubed it with a tiny amount of WD40, and dried off the excess with tissues (too much attracts more dust), then reinstalled it - and it works fine.
 There is a tiny hole in the back edge of the door near the lock mechanism which can be used later to blast WD40 through a straw at the lock - but Rob says he would leave that for a year of two until its needed - dust collection starts early otherwise.

 Since WD40 evaporates over time, Rob tried to think of some other lubricant -- maybe engine oil, but it has other stuff in it (detergents and anti-scuff agents and such).
 Maybe chain-oil for chain saws/bicycles if you have any.
 It's "clingy" so it won't run away, and it doesn't have a lot of additives, since it's a one-shot lubricant for the chain.
-Or perhaps some GP grease if you can get it into the bearing areas properly.
+In colder climates, you could use light weight sewing machine oil - it wont thicken too much in cold weather.
+In warmer climates you could try some GP grease if you can get it into the bearing areas properly.
 Moly grease would work too - it's very good where parts slide against each other.
 This would certainly work where the parts slide against each other too.

 (See our Door Latch/Lock procedure.)

 More than once we have heard worries about removing the striker plate on the door jamb -- especially that the plate would fall down inside the door and be lost forever!
 Though it might give you pause the first time you do it, this plate actually will not "fall down inside the door and be lost forever."
 This "plate" is acually an H-shaped metal leaf which is spot welded to the frame in the middle of the H leaving the "legs" with a loose fit around the plate to allow the plate to float for adjustment.